apache/incubator-devlake-website/docs/UserManuals/DORA.md

 Calculating DORA metrics requires three key entities: **changes**, **deployments**, and **incidents**.
 Their exact definition depends on a team's DevOps practice and varies team by team.
 For the team in this example, let's assume the following definition:

 - Changes: all pull requests in GitHub
-- Deployments: GitHub action jobs that have "deploy" in their names and select CircleCI pipelines
+- Deployments: GitHub action jobs that have "deploy" in their names and CircleCI's deployment jobs
-- Incidents: issues of type `Incident` in Jira
+- Incidents: Jira issues whose types are `Crash` or `Incident`

 In the next section, we'll demonstrate how to configure DevLake to implement DORA metrics for the example team.